 This form of therapy grew from the study of human bonding, called Attachment theory, which was researched in the late 1960’s, initially by psychologist John Bowlby.
 He established that human beings need an attachment to a significant other across our lifespans.
 In childhood, this attachment figure is our primary caregiver, often our mother.
 Children with strong anchored relationships move forward more confidently because they know they have “back up”.

 The quality of this initial relationship acts as a prototype for all future social relationships.
-Our therapists use the science of Attachment theory to understand behaviour during conflict, where a romantic relationship triggers innate and learned attachment behaviours.
+Our therapists use the science of Attachment theory to understand behaviour during conflict, where a romantic relationship triggers innate and learned attachment behaviour.

 In addition, we deploy multiple other approaches, tailored to meet the needs of our clients.
 They include Cognitive Behaviour Therapy for couples, The Gottman Method, Transformational Systemic Therapy (STST) and others.